datacarpentry/image-processing/episodes/08-edge-detection.md

 resulting image, until we find a combination of parameters that works best for the image.

-*Or*, we can write a Python program that uses OpenCV *trackbars*, that allow us to vary the low and high threshold parameters while the program is running.
+*Or*, we can write a Python program that uses skimage *trackbars*, that allow us to vary the low and high threshold parameters while the program is running.
 In other words, we can write a program that presents us with a window like this: